Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 4. Regularly Patch Your Site.

 It’s better to have something broken and use the patch than to leave a site unpatched.
-However, it is breaks something super critical to your site, this can be a hard decision to make.
+However, it breaks something super critical to your site, and this can be a hard decision to make.
 Try to have workarounds for any automated process on a website – that’s difficult, but it’s the only thing I can think of that might work in this case.

 5. Regularly Update Your Modules, Widgets, and Plugins.